 Pro V1 golf balls are the most popular ball on the market right now.
 I’ve seen golfers from all skills levels using them and was curious if they were any good for beginners.
 I decided to call 7 golf coaches in my area and ask their opinion.

 On average, most golf coaches recommend that a beginner golfer avoid Pro V1 balls.
-The higher price and compression rating make the Pro V1 suited to better players.
-Most beginners will get better performance with lower compression and lower spinning balls.
+The higher price and spin rates make the Pro V1 suited to better players.
+Most beginners will get better performance with a cheaper 2 piece ball.

 What I did find out was that the Pro V1 was still better than a lot of other balls on the market.
 There were just a few reasons why it’s probably not the best for most, and we’ll jump into those reasons next.